A recent study has been doing rounds in the media investigating supplements (including creatine) and their possible link to this disease.

 In an interview about one study, it was reported that an evaluation of 30 different types of MBS powders or pills was included.
 The main ingredients, including creatine, protein, and androstenedione or its booster, were summarized according to the product ingredients.

-Furthermore, it is almost impossible to analyze what this category actually refers to.
+Furthermore, it is almost impossible to analyze what this category refers to.
 The only three components disclosed are also very different in terms of their actions in the body.

 Ultimately, this study does not provide enough evidence for current MBS users to change their supplementation habits.

 This study does not provide practical evidence to answer the question, on a personal level, “Will this supplement I use give me testicular cancer?”
-However, it is always a good idea to look up each ingredient in your dietary supplement to see if there are any individual causes for concern.
+However, it is always a good idea to look up each ingredient in your dietary supplement to see if there are any personal causes for concern.